Lemonade Days!

 .

-Written and illustrated by Juana Martinez-Neal and read with the permission of Candlewick Press.
+Written by Lucky Diaz, illustrated by Micah Player, and read with the permission of Harper Collins Publishing.

 .

-Pick up a craft kit at the library while supplies last from the Youth Services Department or the drive-up window.
+Pick up a craft kit at the library while supplies last.

 Supplies needed at home: